ncatlab/nlab-content/pages/265.md

 Often and traditionally, the concept of derived functors is considered in [[homological algebra]] exclusively in the context of [[categories of chain complexes]] $Ch_\bullet(\mathcal{A})$ in an [[abelian category]] $\mathcal{A}$.

 By taking [[quasi-isomorphism]]s as weak equivalences, $Ch_\bullet(\mathcal{A})$ is naturally a [[category with weak equivalences]].
 In much of the literature on homological algebra, the refinement of this structure to a projective or injective [[model structure on chain complexes]] is implicit.
-For instance, injective [[resolution]] of chain complexes is nothing but fibrant replacement in the injective model structure.
-Dually, projective resolution is cofibrant replacement in the projective model structure.
+For instance, an injective [[resolution]] of chain complexes is nothing but a fibrant replacement in the injective model structure.
+Dually, a projective resolution is a cofibrant replacement in the projective model structure.
 (Note, though, that hypotheses on $\mathcal{A}$ are required in order for these model structures to exist.)

 Now, any ordinary [[additive functor]] $F\colon \mathcal{A} \to \mathcal{B}$ between [[abelian categories]] induces a functor $Ch_\bullet(F)\colon Ch_\bullet(\mathcal{A}) \to Ch_\bullet(\mathcal{B})$ between [[category of chain complexes|categories of chain complexes]].
 We can therefore ask about derived functors of $Ch_\bullet(F)$.